MicrosoftDocs/entra-docs/docs/identity/saas-apps/docker-tutorial.md

 	> [!NOTE]
 	> These values are not real.
 Update these values with the actual Identifier, Reply URL and Sign on URL.
 You will get these values while configuring Docker SSO.
 You can also refer to the patterns shown in the **Basic SAML Configuration** section in the Microsoft Entra admin center.

-1. Docker application expects an email address as **Unique User Identifier** and it also supports **Givenname** and **Surname** to sync users full name into Docker app.
+1. Docker application expects an email address as **Unique User Identifier** and it also supports **Given name** and **Surname** to sync users full name into Docker app.
 The following screenshot shows the list of default attributes.

     ![Screenshot shows the image of the attributes.](common/default-attributes.png "Image")